 *Ok, time for a confession for benefit of the purists out there.
 Occacock from Actual Survey was not the first map printed in North Carolina.
 That distinction goes to a Plan of the City of Raleigh, also printed in New Bern by F. X. Martin, and first published as a separate in 1793.
 However, that rather unsophisticated plan was pieced together by typesetting; it was not printed from an engraved plate.
-An image, courtesy of Cohen & Taliaferro, is available via this link.
+An image, courtesy of the antiquarian map firm of Cohen & Taliaferro, is available via this link.

 - See http://ncpedia.org/shell-castle

 - As a result, a lighthouse at Ocracoke was not constructed until 1823 – see https://www.nps.gov/caha/planyourvisit/ols.htm

 - “I send you a small pitcher with the map of Shell Castle on it.” – postscript to a letter from John Wallace to John Gray Blount on November 26, 1797, as quoted by Bradford Rauschenberg in “Success To The Tuley…” MESDA Journal, vol. 2, no. 1 (May 1976): 1-26; online: https://archive.org/details/journalofearlyso21muse